atomo15/tsfqx-cmp_sc4990sp21/README.md

   - Obstacle:
     -  Calling Methods of Ptz's instance and passing the parameter
     -  Register the ptz package
+    -  Calling methods of Medialog's instance and passing the parameter
+    -  Save Image from Ptz

   - Success:
     -  [x] Import the ptz library
     -  [x] Register the ptz module
     -  [x] Create Ptz instance
     -  [x] Calling Set Position Method of Ptz
+    -  [x] Adjust Angle of Ptz camera
+    -  [x] Import the medialog library
+    -  [x] Capture Image from return button
+    -  [x] Save image from Ptz camera into local storage

 ## Result Video: